 Sidebars are generally packed full of useless information.
 To help streamline them and only include information that your visitors want, navigate to Appearance & Widgets.
 Remove everything from your sidebar that does not get more people on your list, make visitors take an action or make you money.
 By paring down your sidebar, your WordPress site will become successful.

 Do not forget about Facebook.
-Visitors to your site should be able to leave comments or register with your site through their Facebook account.
-There are plugins that will help you getting things rolling on your page, and they are easy to download and use.
+Visitors to your site should be able to leave comments or register with your site through their Facebook accounts.
+There are plugins that will help you get things rolling on your page, and they are easy to download and use.
 Since so many people are on Facebook, it is important to ensure that your page incorporates the social media site in some way.

 Consider using a password manager.
 Choosing a secure password for your blog is important.
 It’s important that your password be difficult to guess and changed regularly.
 Unfortunately, a password that’s hard to crack can be just as difficult for you to remember.
 Password managers can be used to randomly generate and keep track of your passwords.

 When you upload images into the media gallery, try to keep the image file sizes down.
 Large image files take much longer to upload.
-When you use an image like that in your website, it will delay the load time of your page.
+When you use an image like that on your website, it will delay the load time of your page.
 This may discourage your visitors to stay and browse.

-Sticky the posts the you want to stay at the top of your page.
+Sticky the posts that you want to stay at the top of your page.
 If there are posts you want your visitors to see first, sticky them by going to the ‘visibility’ option on the ‘edit posts’ screen.
 Choose to sticky the selected messages to the first page, and that is it.

 Try to manage your comments.
 No one wants to look at spam.
 Don’t let the spam in your blog’s comment sections get out of hand.
 Try to eliminate spam entirely or, at least, keep it to a minimum.
 Install a plugin that can cut down on spam.
 Delete any spam that slips through in your comments.

-Evaluate plugins carefully before you install it in your WordPress account.
+Evaluate plugins carefully before you install them in your WordPress account.
 Plugin creation is not regulated, and anyone in the world with the right skill can create a plugin and make it available to the public.
 To make sure that the source is reliable, read the reviews and pay special attention to the negative comments.

 When searching for a host, go with simplicity; you want to be able to install WordPress by simply pushing one button.
 This saves you the frustration of creating a separate database yourself.
-One click will allow you to pick a domain name and secure the database as well.
+One-click will allow you to pick a domain name and secure the database as well.

-The plugin Broken Link Checker makes finding broken links on your site an easy task.
+WordPress Power The plugin Broken Link Checker makes finding broken links on your site an easy task.
 Why don’t you want broken links?
 They make your content appear dated, and that can lose your reader’s interest.
 When you update or remove broken links, they’ll never realize how old your posts might be.

-Join an online forum full of WordPress users.
+Join an online forum full of WordPress Power users.
 This way you can brainstorm ideas and get suggestions for your site.
-People are going to be happy to help you avoid their own WordPress mistakes.
+People are going to be happy to help you avoid your own WordPress mistakes.
 Just do a little reading to get some information, and you’ll find that a good forum is better than buying a lot of books.

 Only install the plugins that you really need.
 When you have many plugins, you have to keep up with installing updates for them.
 Old plugins can be a security risk.
 Sometimes an update can conflict with another plugin and cause problems.
 The more plugins you use, the higher the risk of some plugins not working well together.

-Prior to building a site with WordPress, come up with a plan of action.
+WordPress Power Prior to building a site with WordPress, come up with a plan of action.
 List the goals of your website and what you hope your readers will gain from your site.
 This will let you build your site to meet the needs you have instead of you attempting to add things later on.

-Always extensively examine your blog before and after adding a new theme or plugin.
+Always extensively examine your blog before and after adding with WordPress Power a new theme or plugin.
 New plugins can have some nasty and unintended side effects.
 Identify these before they cause you any issues.
 After installing a new theme or plugin, look your site over carefully.
 Make a few test posts to ensure that your blog is functioning as it should.

-The experts have gathered some of their best advice and served it to you piping hot in this article.
+WordPress Power The experts have gathered some of their best advice and served it to you piping hot in this article.
 As long as you put what you have learned to use, you’ll have no problem creating your new WordPress site.
 Now that you know so much, get to work and you’ll have your site up in no time!